ne0guille/angular2-demo-app/README.md

 TODO

-- Add new features modules and lazy load them.
+- Add new features modules using RxJS on component and services.
+- Lazy load new features modules